hanaloop/hanaeco-onprem-template/documentation/docs/index.md

 - `CIPHER_KEY` The cyphyer key for encryption/decryption
 - `DB_PASSWORD`= The DB password

+And make sure the password in DB_PASSWORD matches the password in set in `.env.docker-server`

 3. Start services
   - On Unix-based systems: `services-up.sh`
   - On Windows:`services-up.bat`